Writing Roadmap Overview

 Writing Roadmap utilizes validated and practice items that contain short prompts as well as reading passages for students to write about.
-Teachers can select writing assignments across five genres from CTB's assignment library or they can create and use their own assignments.
+Teachers can select writing assignments across seven genres from CTB's assignment library or they can create and use their own assignments.

 Scoring engine that is calibrated to provide grade specific scores

 Writing Roadmap employs CTB's patented Mosaic™ automated essay-scoring (AES) high-stakes technology to drive a newly developed generic scoring engine that is calibrated to provide grade specific scores.
-Reporting is immediate, provides guidelines for improving writing to students and provides insights to educators on their students writing proficiency to inform instruction.
+Reporting is immediate, provides guidelines for improving writing to students and provides insights to educators on their students' writing proficiency to inform instruction.
 Scoring by Writing Roadmap matches human scoring.

 Helps prepare students for state and national writing tests